-For a number of years, Time Inc. was one of the largest media companies in the world.
+For decades, Time Inc. was one of the largest and most admired media companies in the world.
 It owned and published over 100 magazine brands, including some of the most iconic names like like Time, Sports Illustrated, Fortune, People, Essence, Entertainment Weekly, and InStyle.
 I joined Time Inc. in August 2014, a few months after earning my MBA from NYU Stern.

-My experience also woke me up as a professional.
-Obviously, the print and publishing industry was in a downward spiral.
-It was extremely eye opening to witness how a company handled and reacted to adversity, and it made me more cognizant that I had to look out for myself in my career.
+My experience there also woke me up as a professional.
+As the company explored ways to generate revenue beyond magazine subscriptions, it was extremely eye opening to witness how a company handled and reacted to adversity.
+All of it made me more cognizant that I had to look out for myself in my career.